leopard-ai/betty/docs/quickstart/tutorial.rst

 Upper-level Problem (HPO)
 ~~~~~~~~~~~~~~~~~~~~~~~~~
+While the lower-level problem is a classification problem, the upper-level problem is a
-We can repeat the same process with the lower-level problem for the upper-level problem
+hyperparameter optimization problem.
+We here repeat the same process of defining the problem by
-(HPO).
+going through each component step-by-step.

+**Module**
+In our example, hyperparameters are weight decay values for *all* classifier parameters.
+Thus,
+we create ``torch.nn.Module`` that has the same parameter shapes with the classifier.

 .. code:: python

-    """ (1) module """
     class WeightDecay(nn.Module):
         def __init__(self):
             super(WeightDecay, self).__init__()